qianchenyi/Masterproject_on_l3s/README.md

 # Masterproject_on_l3s
+The .py files in the project:
-1.Image_Processing.py is used define the colormap and convert the malware dataset "MalImg" to grayscale images with colormap.
+1. Image_Processing.py is used define the colormap and convert the malware dataset "MalImg" to grayscale images with colormap.
 Some functions about reading files are also defined here.

 2. benign_processing_new.py is used to convert the collected benign executables to greyscale images with and without colomap.